btalayeminaei/blog/scalable-go-service/index.md

 Since we have no influence on how our vendors' APIs are designed, it was clear to the team that we had to parallelize our rates requests for individual hotels.
-We are already parallelizing these requests in our services that interact with the sunsetting APIs.
-The existing implementation uses Javascript promises to create multiple concurrent requests for hotel rates.
+We were already parallelizing these requests in our services that interact with the sunsetting APIs.
+The original implementation used Javascript promises to create multiple concurrent calls for hotel rates.
 We wanted to evaluate this implementation and look for ways to improve it by using a more suitable programming language or paradigm that could help the efficiency and design of our concurrent program.